thibaudbrg/os-challenge-holycow/README.md

 # Final Conclusion

-Even though there are other experiments that could have a good impact on the server, multi-threading, multi-processing and caching requests are the best ones so far.
+Even though there are other experiments that could have a good impact on the server, multi-threading with an optimized numer of threads are the one that give the best results.